 Course Requirements Checklist

-These forums are designed to allow the student to interact with the presentations.
-For each Discussion Board Forum, the student must submit a 300-500-word initial thread post and one 200–250-word reply post to either fellow students or a question posed by the instructor.
-Each initial thread post in the Forums must incorporate course assigned materials cited in current APA format.
+These Discussions are designed to allow the student to interact with the presentations.
+For each Discussion, the student must submit a 300–500-word initial thread post and two 200–250-word reply post to either fellow students or a question posed by the instructor.
+Each initial thread post must incorporate course assigned materials cited in current APA format.

 The purpose of this assignment is to encourage the student to explore his or her own personal and professional reactions to sexual addiction.
 The student will read the assigned text by Laaser, entitled Healing the Wounds of Sexual Addiction, and submit a 5-7 page paper, which provides both summary and reaction to the text.
 The paper must be in current APA format, with an abstract, proper subheadings, and reference citation.